thosgood/this-weeks-finds/markdown/201-250/week224.md

 in under its own gravitation while losing angular momentum and energy.
-We see them when dust clouds collapse to form stars, we see them when black holes sucks in mass from companion stars, and they're probably also responsible for slow γ ray bursts as huge stars collapse when they run out of fuel - see ["Week 204"](#week204) for that story.
+We see them when dust clouds collapse to form stars, we see them when black holes sucks in mass from companion stars, and they're probably also responsible for slow \gamma ray bursts as huge stars collapse when they run out of fuel - see ["Week 204"](#week204) for that story.

 But, among the biggest accretion disks and jets are those surrounding